thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 ## Angular 2 Animations - Foundation Concepts

 Animations features often are scary goals for developers.
-And Angular's doctrine that controllers should not directly modify DOM elements made Animation features intimidating as hell.
+And Angular's doctrine

+> "controllers should not directly modify DOM elements"

+made Animation features intimidating as hell.

 But Angular 2 animations are not scary!
 If we note that templates are closely associated with `@Components`, then we will notice that animations following a similar pattern.
 Let's build a component that hides and shows its contents, uses fade animation effects, and allows external components to easily trigger those fade effects.